 Research has proven that up to 80% of T2DM patients with NAFLD have normal liver blood tests.
 Consequently, the European Association for the Study of the Liver (EASL) Clinical Practice Guidelines (2016), strongly recommend that T2DM patients should be screened for NAFLD irrespective of liver enzyme blood levels, since T2DM patients are at risk of liver fibrosis.

-To screen for NAFLD, a unique ultrasound-based technology called Vibration Controlled Transient Elastography or FIBROSCAN® is used to measure liver stiffness, a marker of liver fibrosis.
+Vibration Controlled Transient Elastography or FIBROSCAN® are innovative, unique, ultra-sound based technologies.
+FIBROSCAN®is used to screen for NAFLD.
+It does so through measuring liver stiffness, a marker of liver fibrosis.
 This non-invasive and painless method has the advantage of also tracking changes in liver fibrosis over time including post treatment assessments.

 What is the treatment for NAFLD?

-The main treatment is lifestyle intervention including diet and exercise.
-Studies have reported that 7–10% weight loss sustained over 48-weeks results in significant improvement in liver steatosis and inflammation.
-Lifestyle intervention can improve and reverse NAFLD/NASH, provided significant weight loss is achieved.
+The main treatment is in fact lifestyle intervention including diet and exercise.
+Notably overall, studies have reported that 7–10% weight loss sustained over 48-weeks results in significant improvement in liver steatosis and inflammation.
+However, with significant weight-loss, lifestyle intervention can improve and reverse NAFLD/NASH.

-The 2016 European guidelines recommend also that the aggressive form of NAFLD (NASH) should be identified in patients at risk – such as those with T2DM or metabolic syndrome, and over 50 years of age.
-Given the potentially life threatening complications of undiagnosed liver disease, awareness of liver health in patients with diabetes is critical and should be incorporated in diabetic care pathways.
+The 2016 European guidelines also recommends that the aggressive form of NAFLD (NASH) should be identified in patients at risk.
+This includes those with T2DM or metabolic syndrome, and over 50 years of age.
+Similarly, given the potentially life threatening complications of undiagnosed liver disease, awareness of liver health in patients with diabetes is critical and should be incorporated in diabetic care pathways.

 Consultant Hepatologist/Gastroenterologist, St James’s Hospital & Liver Wellness.®